Find a Pest Control Professional

-Here’s a handy room-by-room guide of specific things to do to keep pests at bay this spring.
+Here’s a handy room-by-room guide of specific things to do to keep spring pests at bay.

 First, remove all of the items from your cabinets and pantry.
 Go through them and discard of stale spices and other dated items such as flour.
 These baking ingredients attract pantry pests, including several types of beetles, Indian meal moths and ants.
 Next, wipe down the inside of your cabinets and install fresh shelf paper.
 Then, pull out your appliances from the wall as much as possible and vacuum behind them.
 You might be surprised how much dust, dirt and crumbs you find!
 Lastly, give the kitchen counter and floor a good scrub-down.
 Wash them with a sponge and a squirt of dishwashing liquid mixed in a bucket of warm water.

-Many pests like cockroaches and silverfish are attracted to moisture, so they are commonly found in bathrooms.
+Many spring pests like cockroaches and silverfish are attracted to moisture, so they are commonly found in bathrooms.
 Eliminating sources of water in the bathroom is the best way to prevent pest infestations, especially because this pest can only survive for one week without water.
-In addition to washing the shower curtain and liner, and cleaning out the medicine cabinet, you should check under the sink and around the tub and toilet to ensure there are no moisture issues from leaky pipes or faucets.
+In addition to washing the shower curtain and liner, and cleaning out the medicine cabinet, you will also want to check under the sink and around the tub and toilet to ensure there are no moisture issues from leaky pipes or faucets.

 Rodents, spiders and a slew of other pests can make themselves at home in the basement.
 The main reason that pests often take up refuge in this underground space is because this room tends to harbor dark corners and clutter, which provides the ideal place for rodents and spiders to hide.
 Take some time to go through your valuables and eliminate clutter where possible.
 Steer clear from using cardboard boxes to store items, using plastic bins with secure lids instead.
 You should also be sure to seal any cracks or crevices with a silicone-based caulk that pests could use to enter your home.
 Remember, mice can fit through an opening the size of a dime and other small insects need only a paper-thin crack to gain entry.